The Environmental Studies Department offers the following ten General Education (GE) courses

 ESCI 19: Environmental Biology (5 units – lecture plus lab)

 An introduction to environmental biology as a branch of the environmental sciences and its relation to the scientific field.
-Review of the principles of environmental biology, ecology and conservation as they relate to natural resource use, the biodiversity crisis, pollution, and human population.
+Review of the principles of environmental biology, ecology and conservation as they relate to natural resource use, the biodiversity crisis, pollution, human population, and climate change.

-ESCI 20: Introduction to Biodiversity (5 units - lecture plus lab)
+ESCI 30: Introduction to Conservation Biology (5 units - lecture plus lab)

-ESCI 30: Conservation Biology (5 units - lecture plus lab)
+ESCI 60: Restoration Ecology (5 units - lecture plus lab)

 ES 1: Introduction to Environmental Studies (4 units)